alexwais/cooper/README.md

 # Cooper

-Co-location optimized elastic runner for microservices
+Co-location ptimized elastic runner for microservices

+This repository contains the reference implementation/prototype of the CaaS middleware developed in the course of the corresponding master thesis at TU Wien.

 ### Prerequisites